PrateekSane/cs130-final-project/README.md

 The CI script will also be run when a new pull request is created or when more commits are pushed to its linked `issue` branch.
 Such build assures peer reviewers that the new commits when accepted will not break the build.
 In fact, a successful CI build can be a prerequisute for peer reviewers to look at the changes.

 When a tag is pushed to the `master` branch, the CI script will additionally deliver and/or deploy the built artifact(s).
 The script can also be configured to create a Github release based on the tag.

+In order to manually trigger the CI/CD scripts, either make a pull request to the main branch or merge your pull request from the main branch.
+If any of the builds fail, the build can manually be re run from the actions tab on the repo.